Columbia Baptist Church

-Columbia Baptist Church is a historic church at 25514 Royalton Road in Columbia Center, Ohio.
-The church was built in 1900 for the local Baptist congregation, which formed in 1832 and had previously used a wood frame building for its church.
+Columbia Baptist Church is a historic church at 25514 Royalton Road in Columbia Station, Ohio.
+The church was built in 1900 for the local Baptist congregation, which formed in 1832 and had previously used a wood-frame building for its church.
 The congregation built their church from locally quarried sandstone and gave it a design which combined the Stick Style and Queen Anne style.
 The church features an intersecting gable roof, a gothic arched stained glass window next to the main entrance, and several smaller stained glass windows illustrating Bible scenes.
 Its 77 ft bell tower has a bell-shaped roof and is the tallest structure in Columbia Center.

 The church was added to the National Register on July 12, 1976.